xxshindowxx/Dungeon-Hunter/README.md

   # How to Play

 - download the folder and open the .exe
   - the game will save the game in the folder saves

- - **Disclaimer**
+- **!Disclaimer!**

   i will work on this as i like so there could be updates and there could not be updates. i also do not share the code since i´m thinking of selling this game in the future. i still hope you will have fun playing it ^-^